 The first priority action is to develop simple family caregiver self-identification tools that can be widely adopted.
-This could be a consistent question embedded in existing workflow, such as "do you help someone with shopping or daily activities?"
+This could be a consistent question embedded in existing workflow such as "do you help someone with shopping or daily activities?"
 Health care systems, social services agencies, schools, employers, and others should investigate and identify ways such tools can be incorporated into current processes to increase timely identification of family caregivers.
 For maximum impact, these tools should be promoted and used across all programs, regardless of funding source, and made available in conjunction with a multi-model public awareness campaign.
 (Also supports Outcome 1.1) To further boost caregiver self-identification, the broadest possible definitions of "family" should be used to include friends, neighbors, and others.
-This will ensure self-identification tools and related promotional materials are inclusive of families across a wide range of circumstances and communities.
+This will ensure self-identification tools and related promotional materials are inclusive of families in racially and ethnically diverse, tribal, and/or LGBTQIA+ communities.